Sayyidina Abu ‘Ubaydah ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.)

 Before marching towards Antioch, Sayyidina Khalid (r.a.) and Sayyidina Abu ‘Ubaydah (r.a.) decided to isolate the city from Anatolia.
 Accordingly, they sent detachments north to eliminate all possible Byzantine forces and captured a garrison town, Azaz, 50 km from Aleppo.
 From there, the Muslims attacked Antioch on the eastern side.
 In order to save the empire from annihilation, a desperate battle was fought between the Muslim army and that of the defenders of Antioch, popularly known as Battle of Iron Bridge.
 The Byzantine army was composed of the survivors of Yarmuk and other Syrian campaigns.
 After being defeated, the Byzantines retreated to Antioch and the Muslims besieged the city.
 Having little hope of help from the Emperor, Antioch surrendered on 30th October 637 CE, with the terms that all Byzantine troops would be given safe passage to Constantinople.

 Sayyidina Abu ‘Ubaydah (r.a.) sent Sayyidina Khalid (r.a.) northwards, while he marched south and captured Lazkia, Jabla, Tartus and the coastal areas west of the Anti-Lebanon mountains.
 Sayyidina Khalid (r.a.) moved north and raided territory up to the Kizil River, called Kizilirmak, in Anatolia.
 Emperor Heraclius had already left Antioch for Edessa before the arrival of the Muslims.
-He arranged for the necessary defenses in al-Jazira and Armenia and left for his capital Constantinople.
+He arranged for the necessary defences in al-Jazira and Armenia and left for his capital, Constantinople.
 On his way to Constantinople, he had a narrow escape when Sayyidina Khalid (r.a.), after the capturing Marash, was heading south towards Munbij.
 Heraclius hastily took the mountainous path and, passing though the Cilician Gates, is reported to have said, “Farewell, a long farewell to Syria, my fair province.
 You are an infidel’s now.
 Peace be with you, O Syria - what a beautiful land you will be for the enemy hands.”

 With the devastating defeat at Yarmuk, his empire was extremely vulnerable to Muslim invasion.
-With few military resources left, he was no longer in a position to attempt a military come back in Syria.
-To gain time for the preparations of the defense of the rest of his empire, Heraclius needed the Muslims occupied in Syria.
+With few military resources left, he was no longer in a position to attempt a military comeback in Syria.
+To gain time for the preparations of the defence of the rest of his empire, Heraclius needed the Muslims occupied in Syria.
 He sought help of the Christian Arabs of al-Jazirah who mustered up a large army and marched against Emesa, Sayyidina Abu ‘Ubaydah’s (r.a.) headquarters.
 Sayyidina Abu ‘Ubaydah (r.a.) withdrew all his forces from northern Syria to Emesa, and the Christian Arabs laid siege to the city.
 Sayyidina Khalid (r.a.) was in favour of an open battle outside the fort, but Sayyidina Abu ‘Ubaydah (r.a.) sent the matter to Sayyidina ‘Umar (r.a.), who handled it brilliantly.
 Sayyidina ‘Umar (r.a.) sent detachments of the Muslim army from Iraq to invade al-Jazira, homeland of the invading Christian Arabs, from three different routes.
 Moreover, another detachment was sent to Emesa from Iraq under Sayyidina Qa’qa ibn ‘Amr (r.a.), a veteran of Yarmuk who was sent to Iraq for the Battle of al-Qadisiyyah.
 Sayyidina ‘Umar (r.a.) himself marched from Madina at the head of 1,000 men.
 The Christian Arabs, when they received the news of the Muslim invasion of their homeland, abandoned the siege and hastily withdrew to al-Jazira.
-At this point Sayyidina Khalid (r.a.) and his mobile guard came out of the fort and devastated the army, attacking them from the rear.
+At this point, Sayyidina Khalid (r.a.) and his mobile guard came out of the fort and devastated the army, attacking them from the rear.

 After the battle, Sayyidina ‘Umar (r.a.) ordered the conquest of al-Jazirah, which was completed by late summer 638 CE.
 Following the victory, Sayyidina Abu ‘Ubaydah (r.a.) sent Sayyidina Khalid (r.a.) and Hadhrat Ayaz ibn Ghanam (r.a.), conqueror of al-Jazirah, to invade the Byzantine territory north of al-Jazira.
 They marched independently and captured Edessa, Amida, which is now known as Diyarbakir, Malatya and whole of Armenia up to Ararat and raided northern and central Anatolia.
 Heraclius had already abandoned all the forts between Antioch and Tartus to create a buffer zone between Muslim-controlled areas and mainland Anatolia.